ashishb/wp2hugo/README.md

   -a, --author string    author name for copyright attribution (default "YOUR NAME")
       --config string    config file (default is $HOME/.cobra.yaml) -h, --help             help for hugomanager
-  -l, --license string   name of license for the project
       --viper            use Viper for configuration (default true)
 ```